-Back then, you could choose between three types of CTF: Cash, Shares, and Stakeholder.
+Back then, you could choose between three types of Child Trust Fund: Cash, Shares, and Stakeholder.
 With a Cash CTF, you could save money and your child would earn tax-free interest on their money.
-With the two other types, Shares and Stakeholder, your child could be invested in a number of investments, such as shares and bonds.
+With the two other types, Shares and Stakeholder, your child's money could be invested in a number of assets, such as shares and bonds.

 CTFs are no longer available today, as they were replaced by Junior ISAs in 2011 and you’re not allowed to hold both at the same time.
-If you have a Child Trust Fund open, you can still pay into it until your child turns 18, as long as you don’t go over the yearly limit (which currently stands at £9,000), and your child will still be able to benefit from tax relief.
-One thing to keep in mind though is that your child will not receive money from the government anymore.
+But if you do have a Child Trust Fund open, you can still pay into it until your child turns 18, as long as you don’t go over the yearly limit (which currently stands at £9,000), and your child will still be able to benefit from tax relief.

 What is a Junior ISA?

-Junior ISAs are quite similar to CTFs – not only do they allow you to save and invest for your child, they’re designed to keep the government away from your child’s potential gains from the money you put away for them.
+Junior ISAs are quite similar to CTFs.
+Not only do they allow you to save and invest for your child, they’re designed to keep the government away from your child’s potential gains from the money you put away for them.

 In total, there are two types of Junior ISA: Cash and Stocks and Shares.
 The former works like a Cash CTF – you save money and your child will receive a little interest on it – and you won't have to pay tax on this.
-With the latter, it gives the opportunity to invest in a large range of investments, such as shares, bonds, property, and commodities, and they won’t need to pay UK tax on any returns they make.
+With the latter, it gives the opportunity to invest in a large range of assets, such as shares, bonds, property, and commodities, and your child won’t need to pay UK tax on any returns they make.